Damian Kądzior: Loan to Alanyaspor

+Piast Gliwice

+On 19 July 2021, after completing a medical, Piast Gliwice announced the signing of Kądzior on a three-year deal.
+He debuted in Piast on 25 July 2021 in a 2–3 loss to Raków Częstochowa, when in the 80th minute he came off the bench, replacing Dominik Steczyk.
+He scored his first goal in Piast on 29 September 2021, in the first round of Polish Cup, in the match with Włocłavia Włocławek.
+That goal was scored from a penalty kick.
+A year later, his contract with Piast was prolonged to the end of June 2025.
+On 19 March 2023, he sustained an ankle injury while training before the match with Miedź Legnica.
+A few days later, he underwent surgery and was unable to play for the remainder of the season.

+Loan to Stal Mielec

-On 19 January 2021, Kądzior moved to Alanyaspor, on a loan until the end of the season.
+On 14 February 2025, Kądzior moved to fellow Ekstraklasa side Stal Mielec on loan for the remainder of the season.

+GKS Tychy

+On 19 June 2025, Kądzior signed a two-year contract with second tier side GKS Tychy.

 International career

 In May 2018, Kądzior was named in the Poland national team's preliminary 35-man squad for the 2018 FIFA World Cup, hosted in Russia.
 However, he did not make the final 23-man squad.
 He made his debut for his country on 11 September 2018 in a friendly against Ireland.
 His first goal for Poland came on 10 June, against Israel during the UEFA 2020 Qualifiers.